-- "dicom" for unsecured DICOM communication - "dicom-tls" for the Basic TLS Secure Transport Connection Profile - "dicom-iscl" for ISCL Transport Connection Profile
+- "dicom" for unsecured DICOM communication - "dicom-tls" for the Basic TLS Secure Transport Connection Profile - · "dicom-iscl" for ISCL Transport Connection Profile - · "dicomweb" for DICOM web services over unsecured http - · "dicomweb-tls" for DICOM web services over https

-Note: These choices are consistent with the names registered with IANA to define the mapping of IP ports to services, which is conventional for this usage.
+These choices are consistent with the names registered with IANA to define the mapping of IP ports to services, which is conventional for this usage.
 The choice "dicom" is used rather than the "acr-nema" alternative for clarity.
 There is no implied port choice by the usage in the DNS SRV Service Type, since the port is explicitly conveyed.